Black hole scalar sirens in the Milky Way: Introduction

 Since superradiance relies solely on the gravitational coupling of the new scalar field to the BH, the earliest studies of BHSR for the particle phenomenology of BSM scalars focused on the signatures expected in this minimal, purely gravitational framework.
-Extensive efforts have since developed primarily along two directions: 1) constraining the parameter space of scalar particles from the measured spin of astrophysical BHs \cite{Arvanitaki:2010sy,Arvanitaki:2014wva, Baryakhtar:2020gao,Stott:2018opm,Fernandez:2019qbj,Ng:2019jsx,Mehta:2021pwf,Hoof:2024quk, Witte:2024drg, Caputo:2025oap}, and 2) evaluating prospects for detecting the gravitational waves (GWs) emitted by the cloud of scalar particles which builds up around the BH during the BHSR process \cite{Arvanitaki:2014wva,Zhu:2020tht,Collaviti:2024mvh,Mirasola:2025car,Baumann:2022pkl,Baumann:2018vus,Tomaselli:2024bdd,Tomaselli:2024dbw,Tomaselli:2024faa}.
-However, both of these phenomenological signatures are only present when the new scalar has no significant particle interactions beyond gravity.
+Extensive efforts have since developed primarily along three directions: 1) constraining the parameter space of scalar particles from the measured spin of astrophysical BHs \cite{Arvanitaki:2010sy,Arvanitaki:2014wva, Baryakhtar:2020gao,Stott:2018opm,Fernandez:2019qbj,Ng:2019jsx,Mehta:2021pwf,Hoof:2024quk, Witte:2024drg, Caputo:2025oap}, 2) evaluating prospects for directly detecting the gravitational waves (GWs) emitted by the cloud of scalar particles which builds up around the BH during the BHSR process \cite{Arvanitaki:2014wva,Zhu:2020tht,Collaviti:2024mvh,Mirasola:2025car,Brito:2017zvb,Brito:2017wnc,Yuan:2021ebu,Omiya:2024xlz}, and 3) characterizing and evaluating prospects for detecting the imprint of the cloud on the GW emitted during binary inspirals \cite{Baumann:2018vus,Baumann:2019ztm,Baumann:2022pkl,Tomaselli:2024bdd,Tomaselli:2024dbw,Boskovic:2024fga,Boskovic:2025ixx,Tomaselli:2024faa,Zhang:2019eid,Takahashi:2024fyq}.
+However, these phenomenological signatures are suppressed when the new scalar has significant particle interactions beyond gravity.

 The well-motivated, minimal form of interaction for new BSM scalars is a quartic self-interaction \cite{GrillidiCortona:2015jxo,Reece:2023czb}.
 Building on the toy-model exploration of \cite{Gruzinov:2016hcq}, the authors of \cite{Baryakhtar:2020gao} performed the first systematic analysis of how quartic self-interactions modify the dynamics of BHSR.
 In the presence of sufficiently large self-couplings, a new phenomenon emerges: the black hole emits nearly monochromatic, non-relativistic scalar waves that play a dominant role in the evolution of the system.
 These emissions substantially slow the rate of angular-momentum extraction from the BH and suppress the amplitude of gravitational-wave signals from the superradiant cloud.
 Thus, while strong self-interactions tend to quench the emission of gravitational waves, they open up a new observational channel through the direct detection of the emitted scalars, thereby allowing strongly self-interacting BSM scalars to evade existing GW-based detection.